lus6-Jenny/RINGSharp/README.md

         │   └── ...
         └── ...
     ```
-    *(Note: Adjust paths in config files according to your storage location)*
+    *(Note: Adjust paths in config files according to your storage location.)*

 2. Preprocess images: